nogibjj/yifu-project1/README.md

 # Individual Project #1: Information from IP Address
 - Build a useful command-line tool in data engineering or machine learning engineering.
-- input one ip address, then you will get
+- input one ip address, then you will get the informaton of that address

 ## Steps to run
 - `make format` to format code